EmelieMarkkanen/p2-RockPaperScissors/README.md

 ### Rules

-The website contains a button that toggles show/hide a div with the rules to the game.
+The website contains a button that toggles a div with the rules to the game.

 ### Game reset

-The website contains a button that resets the game score.
+The website contains a button that opens a popup and asks wether the player wishes to reset the game.
+If the player clicks "Yes" the game resets and close this popup.

 ### Future features